andrew-wilkes/godot-blockchain/README.md

 The idea here is to gain some understanding of how blockchain technology works by building relevant nodes in Godot Engine and coding functionality in GDScript.
 Then simulate transactions.

-The first Godot coin to be minted:
+## Godot coin

+This will represent the tokens that get accumulated into stakes that are held.

 ![Godot Coin](/assets/godot-coin.png)